pnp/cli-microsoft365/docs/manual/docs/cmd/graph/teams/teams-membersettings-list.md

 ## Remarks

-To get membersettings settings for a Microsoft Team, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.
+To get member settings for a Microsoft Team, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.

 ## Examples